Chancellor Williams: Early life, migration, and education

-Williams was born on December 22, 1893, in Bennettsville, South Carolina, as the last of five children.
+Williams was born on December 22, 1893, in Bennettsville, South Carolina, United States, as the last of five children.
 His father had been born into slavery and had grown up to gain freedom and voting rights after the American Civil War.
 His mother, Dorothy Ann Williams, worked as a cook, nurse, and evangelist.
 The family suffered after Democrats regained power in the state legislature in the late 19th century and passed bills disfranchising black citizens, as well as imposing racial segregation and white supremacy under Jim Crow.
 Williams' curiosity about racial inequality and cultural struggles, particularly those of African Americans, began as early as his fifth-grade year.
 Encouraged by a sixth-grade teacher, he sold The Crisis, published by the National Association for the Advancement of Colored People (NAACP); and The Norfolk Journal and Guide, as well as reading them and using their recommended books to direct his studies.

 Years later, he was quoted in an interview as saying:

 I was very sensitive about the position of black people in the town...
 I wanted to know how you explain this great difference.
 How is it that we were in such low circumstances as compared to the whites?
 And when they answered 'slavery' as the explanation, then I wanted to know where we came from.

 As part of the Great Migration out of the rural South, the Williams family moved to Washington, DC, in 1910.
 His father hoped for more opportunity there, especially in education, and Williams graduated from Armstrong Technical High School.
 Williams' mother died in 1925, leaving his father a widower.
 All their children were grown by then.

 After working for a while, Williams entered college at Howard University, a historically black college.
 He earned an undergraduate degree in education in 1930, followed by a master's degree in history in 1935.
 After completing a doctoral dissertation on the socioeconomic significance of the storefront church movement in the United States since 1920, he was awarded a Ph.D. in sociology by American University in 1949.